 The reason behind the difference of unique pitches and names is due to the circumstance that five of the pitches has two names.
 C# and Db are actually the same tone from a pitch perspective.
 The names are interchangeable depending on the musical context.

 The purpose with a scale formula is to explain how the scale is constructed based on intervals.
-This could be helpful information since all scales in a category has the same intervals.
+This can be helpful information since all scales in a category share the same intervals.

-The formula is described by steps, which can semi-notes or steps.
-The Major scale could be described by these methods as follows:
+The formula is described by steps, which are called semi-notes or steps.
+The Major scale can be described by these methods as follows: